 I know there are many people who don’t like Java for one reason or other but mostly you will require to have Java installed in your system.
 To install Java in Ubuntu 14.04, use the following command:

 sudo apt-get install icedtea-7-plugin openjdk-7-jre

 This is definitely not the end of the story.
 There are plenty more things to do after installing Ubuntu 14.04 but if I keep on going it will be a never ending list.
 I hope you find this article helpful, especially the beginners.
-Stay tuned for more tips and tutorial for Ubuntu 14.04.
+You can find more helpful articles to get you started with Ubuntu 14.04.

 What is your must to do list after a fresh Ubuntu install?
 Would you like to add something essential which is perhaps missing here?
 Do share your views.